Auto-Renewal of Fixed Deposit

 You can opt for online fixed deposit renewal via your bank’s official website or mobile application.
 Here is the process for online renewal:

-Step 7.
-Enter the desired renewal period in terms of months and days.
-And hit ‘Submit’.
+- Enter the desired renewal period in terms of months and days.
+Click ‘Submit’.

 Suppose you haven’t opted for auto-renewal of the fixed deposit and forget to renew on time.
 In that case, the proceeds will be moved to your savings account and it will attract interest rates applicable to a savings account or contracted rates, whichever is lower.